-STUDENT HEALTH SCREEING
+STUDENT HEALTH SCREENING

 Students in the radiography program at Regional West must be in good health to provide quality healthcare to patients in the clinical situation.
-So students are in good physical health, a health screening and an immunization record are required.
+To assure that students are in good physical health, a health screening and an immunization record are required.